 The 10 Best Bourbon Whiskeys for Under $20

 My love for bourbon goes back to the 1980's when I was first given a bottle of Jim Beam as a gift.
-Since then my affection for this most distinctive of liquors has grown and grown.
+Since then my enthusiasm for this most distinctive of liquors has grown and grown.

 Bourbon whiskey has been around in the USA since the late eighteenth century.
 It has strong associations with The South in general and Kentucky in particular.
 It takes its name from an area that was known as Old Bourbon in Kentucky.